 With the Echo Dot being so affordable, it's an easy option for making an Echo available for your kids - perhaps in a bedroom or in a play room depending on their age.

-But there are a few things you should consider and a few tweaks you should make - and here we're specifically looking at devices outside the US.
+But there are a few things you should consider and a few tweaks you should make - and there's a difference between the US and other regions where other devices are available.

 Amazon US vs Amazon UK/rest of world

 The big difference between the US and the UK is that Amazon offers a version-specific kids' version of the Echo Dot.
-This not only comes with a bumper cover and a 2-year warranty, but offers FreeTime, the name for Amazon's child-friendly services in the US.
+This not only comes with a 2-year warranty, but offers a 1 year subsciption to Amazon Kids+, Amazon's subscription service for kids, allowing access to child-specific content.

-In the US, even if you don't buy that version of the Echo Dot, you can enable FreeTime (parental controls) and manage your Echo Dot via the parent dashboard online - which makes control a lot easier.
+In the US, even if you don't buy that version of the Echo Dot, you can enable Kids+ and parental controls and manage your Echo Dot via the parent dashboard online - which makes control a lot easier.
+You can find the Amazon parent dashboard here.
+For those with the Kids Edition, you'll have to use this to manage many of the child-specific settings.

-In the UK, FreeTime and the Echo Dot Kids Edition doesn't exist - but there are some aspects that you can configure manually, which we'll take you through now.
+In the UK and other regions, you can't get the Echo Dot Kids Edition, but there are some many things you can configure manually, which we'll take you through now.

 Keep it on your account

-What's important is that you have the devices on your Amazon account.
+First of all, whether you have a subsciption to Amazon Kids+ or not, what's important is that you have all your devices, including any used by your kids, on your Amazon account.
 That means they are all controlled via one Alexa app and they all work together - and one of the advantages of having multiple Echo devices is that you can use announcements, for example, to call kids for meals wherever they are in the house.

 Rename your Echo device